How To Install Google Chrome on Debian 12 – [3 Easy Ways]

 Adding the GPG key for Google Repository on Debian 12

-Now add the Google Chrome repository in Debian using the below command:
+Now, add the Google Chrome repository in Debian using the command below:

 echo deb [arch=amd64 signed-by=/usr/share/keyrings/google-chrome.gpg] http://dl.google.com/linux/chrome/deb/ stable main | sudo tee /etc/apt/sources.list.d/google-chrome.list